ezEngine/docs-src/pages/docs/graphics/lighting/reflection-probe-components.md

 At runtime, all probes are sorted by their volume and the smallest probe is sampled first.
 If the reflection is transparent in the cubemap, then next bigger cubemap that influences the geometry is sampled next.
 This continues until we hit an opaque pixel in a cubemap or if the fallback reflection of the [sky light component](sky-light-component.md) is reached.

 The probe's `ReflectionProbeMode` by default is set to `static`, in which case the captured cubemap reflection is only updated once at the start or whenever the settings change.
-Alternatively it can be set to `dynamic`, in which case probe is updated continuously.
+Alternatively it can be set to `dynamic`, in which case the probe is updated continuously.

 ## Component Properties